trustoverip/tswg-tsp-specification/spec/spec.md

 The destination’s intermediary, `Q`, also decrypts, if it's confidential, the payload header fields to retrieve the remaining route VID list.
 The next VID in the list, `VID_q1`, is the next hop’s VID. `Q` must attempt to route the carried message to the next hop.

-If `VID_q1` is given to endpoint `A` by `B` itself in either an Out-Of-Band Introduction or a TSP message control payload, the `<VID_q1, VID_b1>` or `(VID_q1, VID_b1)` relationship should be pre-existing, and `Q` knows how to forward the message.
-If that relationship is not found in its local relationship table, the intermediary `Q` should consider this as an error.
-Otherwise, `Q` forwards the message to endpoint `B` using the following direct message:
+If `VID_q1` is given to endpoint `A` by `B` itself in either an Out-Of-Band Introduction or a TSP control payload message, the `<VID_q1, VID_b1>` or `(VID_q1, VID_b1)` relationship should be pre-existing, and `Q` will know how to forward the message.
+If that relationship is not found in its local relationship table (ie the relationship hasn't been established), the intermediary `Q` should consider this an error.
+Otherwise, `Q` forwards this message to endpoint `B` using the following direct message:

 ``` text
 [VID_q1, VID_b1, Payload]